alwaysbegrowing/arbor-contracts/spec/permissions.md

 ## Borrowers can

 - Create bonds if added to allow-list
-- Control permissions on the bond that they created
+- Transfer bond ownership
 - Withdraw collateral
-- Mint bonds
+- Withdraw payment
 - Sweep erc20 tokens sent to contract

 ## Anyone can